-I see this type of comment on scleroderma patient support groups all the time.
+This type of comment appears in scleroderma patient support groups all the time.
 And it is quite possible that if you were to look at the patient’s chart, this is exactly what you would see in their list of diagnostic codes.
 While this list may be accurate, sometimes it is not and it’s worth spending a little time explaining why this might be the case, especially for patients with systemic scleroderma.

 The basic problem is that scleroderma can have symptoms that are non-specific and can occur in other autoimmune diseases.
 For example, fatigue is a common symptom of MANY diseases, not just autoimmune diseases.
 Muscle aches and joint pains can arise in lupus and rheumatoid arthritis.
 Some GI symptoms look like irritable bowel symptoms.
 Raynaud’s can occur with lupus, autoimmune Hashimoto’s, Sjögren’s, Buerger’s disease, and so forth.

 If a patient comes into a primary care provider with some of these symptoms, the provider will typically order a series of tests and in some cases send people to specialists.
-Depending on the test results (and there can be major problems with ANA and antibody testing as I have discussed in other posts), the patient may initially be diagnosed with lupus or RA or something that is not autoimmune but fits at least some of the symptoms.
+Depending on the test results (and there can be major problems with ANA and antibody testing – this topic is discussed in the ANA and Antibody series), the patient may initially be diagnosed with lupus or RA or something that is not autoimmune but fits at least some of the symptoms.
 Over time, other symptoms develop that eventually results in the patient being sent do a specialist who is finally able to figure out that the patient has one of the forms of systemic scleroderma – a single diagnosis that can easily account for most or all of the symptoms that started this long diagnostic journey.

 Unfortunately, in many clinical settings, what is not done is to eliminate the previous (incorrect) diagnoses from the patient’s record.
 As a result, the diagnostic list becomes cumulative with more and more diagnoses being added over time.
 This creates a great deal of confusion for the patient, of course, but it can also create confusion for other doctors or medical personnel looking at the diagnostic coding for the patient.